damiso15/alx-higher_level_programming/0x00-python-hello_world/README.md

 # alx-high_level_programming
 * 0-run - Write a Shell script that runs a Python script.
 * 1-run_inline - Write a Shell script that runs Python code.
+* 2-print.py - Write a Python script that prints exactly `"Programming is like building a multilingual puzzle,` followed by a new line.

 ## 0-run ##
 Write a Shell script that runs a Python script.